- About I-20/DS-2019 Extensions & Eligibility

 Doctoral Students: Generally, doctoral students who are finished with coursework and working on their thesis in advanced residence will still be considered as full-time enrolled with the registrar (300 units for a research/writing course).
 Pro forma registration is considered a full-time status; Extended residence is not considered full-time.
 As long as you will continue to be registered in Pro Forma status, you will be eligible to apply for an extension, if needed.

 The deadline to extend your I-20/DS-2019 form is the program end date currently stated on the document.
 It is NOT possible to extend your I-20/DS-2019 form after the end date.
-You must bring your complete extension application to the OIA front desk at least one week before your current I-20/DS-2019 end date.
 Requests for program extensions will be accepted up to six months prior to I-20/DS-2019 document expiration.
-If you have a situation where you need your document extended prior to the six month policy, please contact our office.
+If you have a situation where you need your document extended prior to the six month policy, please reach out to your OIA advisor.

 If you neglect to extend your record before your current I-20/DS-2019 end date, you will be "out of status", which will have a negative immigration impact.